SoftwareBrothers/adminjs-dev/docs-src/tutorials/customizing-resources.md

 ...
 ```

-When not passed - AdminBro will use defaults.
+> AdminBro will use defaults setting whey you wont pass any options.

 ## How a __Resource__ can be modified?

 You have lots of options.
 You can modify the basic appearance of a resource and more complicated aspects, as to how a particular field should be rendered.

 In the next sections, I will point out a couple of options.
+For the full list visit the {@link ResourceOptions} interface.

 ### { __parent__ } In the sidebar